Richard Mathers: Wigan Warriors

 Warrington signed Mathers on 6 April 2009, with Martin Gleeson going the other way to Wigan, plus a six figure transfer fee to Warrington.

 Warrington Wolves

 Mathers had to wait more than a month for his Warrington début, when he scored twice against Featherstone Rovers in a Challenge Cup tie on 10 May 2009 and scored the first try in the Challenge Cup Final for Warrington.

 Mathers played in the 2010 Challenge Cup Final victory over Leeds at Wembley Stadium.

 Castleford Tigers

-Mathers joined Castleford Tigers (Heritage No. 911) for the 2011 season after he signed a three-year deal with the Yorkshire club.
+Mathers joined Castleford Tigers for the 2011 season after he signed a three-year deal with the Yorkshire club.
 He made 22 Super League appearances for the team before being loaned out to Wakefield Trinity for the 2012 season.

 Wakefield Trinity Wildcats

 Mathers joined Wakefield Trinity for the 2012 season.

 London Broncos

 On 7 August, Kingstone Press Championship side London Broncos announced the signing of Mathers on a two-year deal starting from 2015.

 Mathers made his London Broncos début in a 26–22 victory over Doncaster at The Hive.